The Past Hypothesis and the Nature of Physical Laws: Why the Past Hypothesis is Law-Like

 \subsection{Arguments from Other Asymmetries}

-The thermodynamic arrow of time described by the Second Law is best explained by PH, which provides the first type of arguments for the Nomic Status and the Axiomatic Status.
+The thermodynamic arrow of time described by the Second Law is best explained by PH.
+That provides strong support for the Nomic Status and the Axiomatic Status of PH.
 What about other arrows of time?
-In this subsection we present arguments based on the counterfactual arrow, the records arrow, the epistemic arrow, and the intervention arrow.
-The upshot is that they can also be traced back to the nomic status of the Past Hypothesis, without which they would be left completely mysterious.
+In this subsection, I present arguments based on the counterfactual arrow, the records arrow, the epistemic arrow, and the intervention arrow.
+The upshot is that they can also be traced back to the nomic status of PH, without which they would be left completely mysterious.
 Many of these ideas can be found in (Albert 2000, 2012) and \citep{LoewerCatSLaw}, and they are also discussed in \citep{frisch2005counterfactuals, frischcausation}, \citep{demarest2019mentaculus}, (Fernandes, this volume), \citep{callender2004measures}, \citep{horwich1987asymmetries}, and \citep{reichenbach1956direction}.

 \textit{The records arrow.} We have photographs and videos of WWII but no photographs of the next major world war.
 We have detailed accounts of the life of President Washington but no detailed accounts of the life of the 65th president of the United States.
 There are craters on the moon indicating past meteorite impacts but no craters indicating future meteorite impacts.
 Similarly, there are fossils, rocks, ice sheets, all of which tell us the state of our planet in the past, but we do not have similarly abundant records that tell us the state of our planet in the future.